InnovateForVegas/doc-agile-for-volunteers/doc/en/principles.md

 - Pair and mob collaboration adds value to the Initiative, Projects, and Team
 - Cross-functional skills can be developed by pairing across the tech/non-tech “boundary”

+### Persistent Teams

+Members of Persistent Teams are presumed to be focused on Initiatives and/or Component Projects (one, many, all) for participating in Issue Triage, ongoing Planning interactions, Retrospectives and what comes from them, and other activities that would almost certainly be assigned to any member of an Agile development team in an employee scenario.

+Persistent Team members are added to a CPMgr_ GitHub team with appropriate resource access.

 ### Atomic Teams

 In order to adapt the Agile Iteration model to our Volunteer cohort structure, we will attempt to make Teams atomic for any individual Iteration without assumptions for the next Iteration.